- Docente: Gabriele Matteo D'Uva

 - Mature cell dedifferentiation: molecular mechanisms and therapeutic potential.
 Markers and features of dedifferentiation.
 Signaling pathways involved.
 Role in tissue regeneration.

-- Trasplantation of IPS-derived differentiated cells, and transdifferentiation as regenerative strategies.
-Differentiation of iPS and embryonic stem cells (ES) in vitro and transplantation in vivo.
+- Transplantation of IPS-derived differentiated cells, and transdifferentiation as regenerative strategies.
+Transplantation of IPS-derived somatic cells in vivo.
 Direct reprogramming (transdifferentiation) of somatic cells into specific cell types.
-Applications in regenerative medicine.

 - Presentation and critical discussion of recent publications in molecular biology and regenerative medicine.
 Students present and critically analyze research articles focusing on molecular mechanisms of cellular commitment, adaptation, reprogramming, and differentiation.
 Group discussions to evaluate translational potential and clinical relevance in regenerative and precision medicine.